-Learn to Prioritise
+1. Learn to Prioritise

-Instead of trying to do everything at once and jumping back and forth from one task to another, learn to prioritise and work on the more important tasks first, spreading the rest of the work over a more manageable timeline.
+Instead of trying to do everything at once and jumping back and forth from one task to another, you could end up doing nothing well.
+Make a to-do list and work on the more important tasks first, spreading the rest of the work over a more manageable timeline.

-Step out for lunch
+2. Step out for lunch

-Maintaining that balance
+4. Maintaining that balance

 An increasing number of employers are recognising that a poor work-life balance can ultimately affect their employees’ job satisfaction level, productivity and work performance.
 If you’re feeling overwhelmed, it’s important that you let your manager know, in case they would be able to help you with reorganise deadlines and workload.